The ½ Hour News Hour

 The ½ Hour News Hour is an American television news satire show that aired on Fox News.
 The program presented news stories from a conservative perspective, using a satirical format akin to Saturday Night Lives Weekend Update, This Hour Has 22 Minutes, and The Daily Show.

 The first pilot aired on February 18, 2007, and the second on March 4, 2007.
 Fox News later purchased 13 more episodes of the show, which started airing on May 13, 2007.
-The show was subsequently cancelled and the final episode aired on September 23, 2007.
+The show was subsequently cancelled, and the final episode aired on September 23, 2007.

 Cast and crew of the show included Kurt Long (playing co-anchor Kurt McNally), Jennifer Robertson (playing co-anchor Jennifer Lange), Manny Coto, and Ned Rice.
 Longtime Weekend Update anchor Dennis Miller was a regular contributor to the program with his "The Buck Starts Here" segment.

 Background

-Originally pitched as This Just In, the show was turned down by the Fox Broadcasting Company's late-night division before being picked up by Fox News Channel's chief Roger Ailes for a trial run.
+Originally pitched as This Just In, the show was turned down by the Fox Broadcasting Company's late-night division before being picked up by Fox News' chief Roger Ailes for a trial run.

 This was the first comedy show created by Joel Surnow, a producer best known for his success with the serialized action show 24.
 His description of the show initially was, "The Daily Show for conservatives", later expanding upon that description by stating, "You can turn on any show and see Bush being bashed.
 There really is nothing out there for those who want satire that tilts right."